Even better, if you piss off the pig at Link's home island after it grows to full size, it does more damage per hit than anything else in the game.

 Also in Fallout 3, doing blatantly evil things, e.g. blowing up Megaton, which subtracts 1000 karma points, or Kill Satting the Citadel at the end of Broken Steel, will often close off potentially lucrative quests.
 If you do the latter, you stand little chance against the hordes of angry Brotherhood diaspora with heavy weapons that greet you, so you probably deserve your fate.

 In Fallout: New Vegas, doing bad things to members of any of the factions will cause that faction to turn against you.
-While it's not such a big deal if you piss off any of the smaller towns or gangs, if you anger the more important ones, you'll get very well-armed hit squads chasing you, or worse, the entire faction becoming permanently hostile.
+While it's not such a big deal if you piss off any of the smaller towns or gangs, if you anger the more important ones, you'll get very well-armed hit squads chasing you, or worse, the entire faction becoming permanently hostile(for example, if you kill any of the NCR's high-ranking NPC's).
 You also lose the opportunity to recruit companions associated with those factions.
 Your actions with towns, minor factions, and companions also affect the game's ending.

 In addition to the Regulator bounty hunters, there are also Abolitionist hitmen that spawn after you complete the Strictly Business sidequest, which involves hypnotizing and enslaving various people.
 Killing either of these causes you to further lose karma, resulting in a vicious cycle.